rebelsky/csc207b/_labs/generics.md

 b.
 Compile and run `SEAExpt.java` to see what the output is.

-c.
+c. `SimpleExpandableArray` is supposed to expand the array when you set a value larger than the size.
+Do you expect it to do so for this example?

+d.
+Within the portion of the `set` method of `SimpleExandableArray` that expands the array, add a call to `System.err.println` so that you can tell when the array expands.

+e.
 Create an expandable array of strings, assign some values to it, and print them out.
 Here's a start.

 ```java